-Twilio provides several tools for investigating the interaction between your application and Twilio.
-Debugger, Alerts, and Request Inspector the most commonly used tools that developers can use to quickly see how well their application is performing.
-Debugger and and Alters can be found in the Developer Center in Console:
+Twilio provides several tools for investigating the interaction between your application and Twilio, including the Debugger, Alerts, and Request Inspector in our Project Console site.
+These tools allow developers can use to quickly see how well their application is performing.

-You can also use the Request Replay feature to replay a request and see a side-by-side difference between the saved request and the new request.
-The replayed request is identical to the original: Twilio will send all the same header and request information.
+For Calls you can also use the Request Replay feature to replay a request and see a side-by-side difference between the saved request and the new request.
+The replayed request is identical to the original; Twilio will send all the same header and request information.